CUASAS/pixel-gantry-control/Gantry/gScript Application/gScript Documentation.md

 This gets the current position and then asks the user if that is the correct place to be.
 The `:%v` tells the string interpolation routine to format that value as a vector.
 The possible format options are: `%d`, `%b`, `%f`, and `%v`.

+### Error Handling

+The interpreter has three error-handling modes

+  - `default`: If a command returns an error, it is logged and any running script is aborted.
+  - `prompt`: If a command returns an error, a popup is presented to the user with the error message and an option to abort the script or continue.
+  - `setvar`: If a command returns an error, the variable `$ERR` is set to the error code.
+Subsequent code can read this value and act accordingly.

+Upon startup, the error handling mode is `default`.
+The `SETERRORMODE` command can be used to change the error mode.

 ## Command Listing

 ### General Commands